Skip to main content

 2.6.
 Torque

-As described in the previous chapter, it is important to make tight electrical connections, as loose connections will lead to resistance, heat and potential corrosion due to arcing.
-But also be aware not to over-tighten these connections, as damage to the connector fastener might occur.
+As described in the previous chapter, tight electrical connections are important, as loose connections will lead to resistance, heat, and potential corrosion due to arcing.
+However, be aware not to over-tighten these connections, as damage to the connector fastener might occur.

 Electrical connection fasteners, screws or bolts are often made of tin-plated brass.
 It is a common misconception to assume that these fasteners are made of stainless steel with over-tightening and damage to the fastener as a result.